Get to know the eight major theories of leadership

 • Dutiful approach

-Interestingly, there are many people that possess the characteristics associated with this leadership theory, but many do not fulfil these roles and vice versa.
+Interestingly, there are many people that possess the characteristics associated with this leadership theory but many do not fulfil leadership roles – and vice versa.
 Often, professionals are chosen for leadership positions in an organisation using trait theory.

 Contingency theory

 Contingency theory has a more open-minded approach to leadership.
-It suggests that there is no single correct type of leader because the best leadership style depends on the situation.
+It suggests that there's no single correct type of leader, because the best leadership style depends on the situation.
 Contingency theory predicts which style of leadership is best in which circumstance.

-White and Hodgson, leadership researchers, suggest that effective leadership involves more than personal qualities.
-Rather, it is about finding the balance between context, needs, and behaviours.
+Leadership researchers Philip Hodgson and Randall White suggest that effective leadership involves more than personal qualities.
+Rather, it's about finding the balance between context, needs, and behaviours.

 • Routine at work